dotnet/docs/docs/core/tools/dotnet-restore.md

 `-s|--source <SOURCE>`

 Specifies a NuGet package source to use during the restore operation.
-This overrides all of the sources specified in the *NuGet.config* file(s).
+This overrides all of the sources specified in the *NuGet.config* files.
 Multiple sources can be provided by specifying this option multiple times.

 `--verbosity <LEVEL>`